Skip to content

 You Might Also Like

-Read more about the article CPED Policy Brief Series 2023 No. 2: Recognizing the Importance of Unpaid Care and Domestic Work for Policies on Rural Women’s Empowerment in Nigeria
+Read more about the article CPED Policy Paper Series No.2, 2023: The Impact of Covid-19 on Women’s Unpaid Care and Health in Nigeria

 October 20, 2023